nigels-code/finder/README.md

 Technologies used: React, Context API, Javascript, HTML, CSS.

-I have set up a CI/CD pipeline between Github and Netlify.
+I have connected this repo to Netlify.
-Open <https://githubfinderxx.netlify.app/> to see this project in production.
+Open <https://githubfinderxx.netlify.app/> to see the project in production.

 ## Installation